Staff Retention: How to Improve your staff retention rate

 Happy employees feel connected with their company’s mission and vision and have a sense of belonging with their colleagues.
 Are your policies and practices keeping pace with the needs of a post-pandemic workplace, for example, flexible working and remote collaboration?

 4. Take care of your employees and value their contributions

 This means giving them a purposeful job they’re well-suited for and showing that you value their ideas.
-Having regular and meaningful career conversations are important to check in whether you are meeting the needs of each employee and what they want from their working life.
+Having regular and meaningful career conversations is important to check whether you are meeting the needs of each employee and what they want from their working life.

 5. Career development